 When we lose species at the rate we’re losing them on Earth, we’re costing ourselves a lot more than just biodiversity of the biological kind.
 We’re losing a biodiversity of languages.

-Strangely enough, another recent news story reported that a “lost” language was found on the back of four-hundred-year-old letter.
+Strangely enough, another recent news story reported that a “lost” language was found on the back of 400-year-old letter.
 Unlike Koro, however, this one wasn’t in current use.
 It was an old language, rediscovered during excavations of the Magdalena de Cao Viejo church at the El Brujo Archaeological Complex in northern Peru.

 Written by the hand of an unknown Spanish author and lost for four centuries, the tattered piece of paper was pulled from the ruins of the Spanish colonial church in 2008.
-The early seventeenth-century author had translated Spanish numbers and Arabic numerals into a language never seen by modern linguists.
+The early 17th-century author had translated Spanish numbers and Arabic numerals into a language never seen by modern linguists.